aai/applocate_gem/README.md

 # expected options -> { uuid: "ABCD-DCCDDC-12394812389-CDC" }
 Applocate::API.app_list(options)
 # returns a list (Array) of UUIDs with their apps.

+Applocate::API.register_device
+# returns :id, :uuid, :enrollment_url
+# since the uuid comes from the device it will be nil until the device enrolls

+Applocate::API.list_devices
+# return an array of devices containing :id, :uuid, :enrollment_url
+# once the device has enrolled it will have a :uuid but no :enrollment_url

 ```

 ## Contributing